loginom/admin-guide-l10n/data-en/integrator/remove.md

-# Удаление Loginom Integrator
+# Uninstalling Loginom Integrator

-Деинсталлировать Loginom Integrator можно несколькими способами:
+Loginom Integrator can be uninstalled in several ways:

 * To uninstall the application from the "Applications and Components" window in Windows
 * Run the product installer, pressing the**"Remove"** button